 Come As You Are!

 Decatur Bible Church meets Sunday mornings at 700 N. Trinity St. in Decatur (see Our Location) to worship God according to the Scriptures.
-We have two Sunday morning worship services – one at 9:00 and another at 10:45 a.m.
+During the summer, from June to September, we meet at 10:30 a.m.
 The atmosphere is casual, so you’ll find folks in anything from slacks to cargo shorts, from button-downs to t-shirts.
 We often say, “Come as you are!”
 Our primary goal is to look past externals like dress, worship style, and preferences to draw near in worship together of the God who has so gloriously made himself known in the Scriptures.

 What are your services like?

 When we get together for worship we strive to put the God of the Bible front and center.
 God has clearly made himself known through the Scriptures, and most clearly made himself known through The Son, Jesus Christ and the message of the gospel that Christ’s life, ministry, death and resurrection proclaims.
 As a result when we come to worship we seek to be God-centered, Christ-centered, and gospel-centered in our music, in our prayers, in our ordinances (baptism and communion), and in our teaching and preaching.

 Our services tend to be fairly simple.
 You’ll notice that although we may mix the order or number of things each week, we’ll sing, pray, read, and exposit the Word of God in a way that focuses on exalting God and exulting in God’s grace to us in Christ.
 Occasionally we’ll see visual depictions of God’s grace to us as we incorporate new believers through baptism or commemorate Christ’s self-sacrificing love for us in Communion.